 Mike Adams mentions how Canada has banned shilajit supplements in his article.
 Here’s their actual recommendations:

 Then we have California’s ridiculously restrictive Prop.
-65 states that a product cannot contain more than 0.5 µg of lead per daily serving.
-I say “ridiculous” because you probably get much more than this simply by BREATHING inside of a city.
+65 which states that a product cannot contain more than 0.5 µg of lead per daily serving.
+I say “ridiculous” because you probably get much more than this simply by BREATHING the air inside of a modern city.
 They note two different levels, as a carcinogen and a reproductive toxicant.